 The method searches the location of a value in a list using binary searching algorithm.
-If it does not find the value, it return -1.
+If it does not find the value, it returns -1.

-Args: seq: A sorted list where to search the value. val: A value to search for.
+Args: seq: A sorted list from which the value(val) has to be searched. val: A value to search for.